MarioniLab/SpikeIns2016/README.md

 Readers interested in regenerating the count matrices from the FASTQ files are advised to:

-1. Obtain master scripts from https://github.com/LTLA/CRUKTools (last tested with 915706ac016f6f59e74b4ec266f06349293b997f), in addition to the _subread_ aligner and _Rsubread_.
-2. Follow the instructions in `sequences/genomes/README.md` to build the genome indices.
+1. Follow the instructions in `sequences/genomes/README.md` to build the genome indices.
 Similarly, follow the instructions in `sequences/annotation/README.md` to obtain the annotation.
-3. Download the FASTQ files from [ArrayExpress](https://www.ebi.ac.uk/arrayexpress/experiments/E-MTAB-5522/).
+2. Download the FASTQ files from [ArrayExpress](https://www.ebi.ac.uk/arrayexpress/experiments/E-MTAB-5522/).
 Files corresponding to each batch of data should be placed in `Calero/trial_20160113/fastq`, etc.
-4. Run the various `mapme.sh` scripts to execute the master scripts for alignment, and `count_me.sh` for read counting.
+3. Run the various `mapme.sh` scripts to execute the master scripts for alignment, and `count_me.sh` for read counting.
+Paths should refer to the top-level `tools/` directory obtained using `download.sh`.

-Obviously the paths may need to be changed to point to the location of the master scripts.
+Note that the `mapme.sh` scripts in `Liora` need to be modified to retrieve file names from the `fastq` subdirectory.

 ## Creating the manuscript

 The `manuscript` directory contains all LaTeX code used to generate the manuscript.
 This can be compiled with `make`.